 Animal prints over 40 can be scary.
 Too much leopard and you can wind up looking like Edith Prickley.
 How do you tame this trend, so you don’t look like you escaped from the zoo?
 Here are a few tips on how to wear animal prints at any age.

 1. Wear Animal Prints Sparingly

-If you are new to animal prints, then why not try them out by going with one good animal print accessory?
-A shoe or a bag lets you ease into animal prints and will jazz up a plain outfit.
+If you are new to animal prints, then why not try them out by going with one chic animal print accessory?
+A shoe or a bag lets you ease into animal prints and will jazz up an everyday outfit.

 2. Don’t Mix Animal Prints

 It’s the rare fashionista who can pull off more than one animal print at a time, and even then, she would know not to mix two different animals.
 Stick with one print per outfit.
 You don’t want to look like you are wearing an entire jungle.